Skip to main content

 Written by Hubflo Team

-Conditional logic lets you control when questions appear based on how someone answered earlier in the form.
+Conditional logic lets you control when questions or form sections appear based on how someone answered earlier in the form.
 This keeps your forms shorter and more relevant.

 For example, if someone selects "Business" as their account type, you can show additional questions about their company.
 If they select "Personal", those business questions stay hidden.